AdobeDocs/experience-manager-cloud-service.ja-JP/help/assets/asset-selector.md

 *   imsToken
 *   apikey

-For more information on these properties, refer to [Asset Selector Properties](#asset-selector-properties).
+For more information on these properties, see [Asset Selector Properties](#asset-selector-properties).

 **SUSI flow**